jcdevguru/quick-js-compare/README.md

 #### Options as strings

-String values for the `compare` option behave as shorthand for a style of comparison.
+String values for the `compare` option behave as shorthand helpers for a style of comparison.
 Their function is described by their equivalent representations in the previously described option object.

 * `Exact`: (default) compare for identical match in type, value, and structure.
 True when the two objects can be used interchangeably.
   * `compareScalar`: `"strict"`